compendio/goldbug-manual/README.md

 - c.
 The user E1 does not let the user connect E2 because he does not know the login for the echo account.

 - d.
-Users O1 and O4 chat with each other and only know their public key for encryption.
+User O1 and O4 chat with each other and only know their public key for encryption.

 - e.
-Users H3 and C5 chat via a URI magnet in the same group chat room (also called buzz or e'IRC).
+User H3 and C5 chat via a URI magnet in the same group chat room (also called buzz or e'IRC).

 It turns out that the echo protocol can map a very complex network, although it has a simple structure.
 With the individual options and terms, users can tap into a lot of network and crypto theory in practice and try it out in practice.
-An ideal teaching tool, introduction to cryptographic processes, graphene theory, and a hands-on user experience in the group.
+An ideal teaching tool, introduction to cryptographic processes, graph theory, and a hands-on user experience in the group.
 For example, for a team of three, as in the GoldBug story by Edgar Alan Poe.

 ## 4 Cryptographic Discovery

 Cryptographic Discovery describes the method of an echoing protocol to find nodes in an echo network.
 The echoing protocol is supplemented with another useful method, if not even more important, than the echo itself.
-Cryptographic Discovery is available in existing clients such as GoldBug, Spot-on or the chat server for the Android operating system, SmokeStack , implemented on the code base.
-The source code and its documentation defines the method accordingly.
+Cryptographic Discovery is available in existing clients such as GoldBug, Spot-on or the chat server for the Android operating system, SmokeStack, implemented within the code base.
+The source code and its documentation define the method accordingly.
 For example, Cryptographic Discovery can replace a Distributed Hash Table (DHT) to find a friend on the network.
 A further publication especially on this topic as an attachment to the source code of the development is in preparation.

-## 5 Set up a first installation - eg with the wizard
+## 5 Set up a first installation – e.g. with the wizard

 The first initial setup of the software is very simple in a few steps,

-- The user unpacks the program from the Zip and starts (under Windows) the GoldBug.exe from the path to which the program was unpacked, eg C: /GoldBug/GoldBug.exe or C: /Programs/GoldBug/GoldBug.exe.
+- The user unpacks the program from the Zip and starts (under Windows) the GoldBug.exe from the path to which the program was unpacked, e.g. C: /GoldBug/GoldBug.exe or C: /Programs/GoldBug/GoldBug.exe.

 - The user interface and a wizard appear, with which settings can be implemented step by step.
-Alternatively, you can close the wizard and make the settings manually in the tab for the settings or for kernel activation.
+Alternatively, the user can close the wizard and make the settings manually in the tab for the settings or for kernel activation.
 It is recommended to use the wizard.

 - In the wizard, the necessary cryptographic keys are then generated with the user name and a passphrase to be entered twice.